- AP/A-Level policy

 - You cannot register for an independent study via the online registration system without approval from the CS UG coordinator.
 You must follow the steps above in order to properly register for a CSC independent study.

 You must register for a 4.0 credit independent study by the 3rd Wednesday of each semester.
+Three-credit courses: The end of the fifth week of classes.
+Two-credit courses: The end of the seventh week of classes.

 - Any CSC394 must have a significant academic component to it, above and beyond the work that one would normally do.